 First, a “spoiler warning” before you continue.
 This reading is especially for those who have watched the movie already.
 Let’s begin…..

-As is customary we are looking beyond the masses to be able to look and experience the movie.
+As is customary we are looking beyond the mainstream to be able to look and experience the movie.
 In recent years, it has become very obvious that there are many people employed to work as reviewers or “movie critics” that don’t do their job as they should.
 And there are also influencers and regular people that are stimulated to have certain opinions and acting as mouthpieces in favor of certain groups that later provide them with financial sponsorship and opportunities.
 So there is a high probability of bias from both groups.

 The reviewers are more likely to support the herd mentality.
 The masses can and have fallen for the media bias by ignoring the story like the critics told them too or by following gossip stories or highlighting political opinions of the actors in the movie that are part of a bigger group of hard-working people on and off the movie set.
 Making it to that you’re going in with a particular bias and will be unable to enjoy the movie.

 Knowledge of Movies and Media Manipulation

 It has become even easier to become a “movie critic”.
 There is no need to learn about cinematography and filmography anymore.
 There is no need to understand the genre or the canon either, or simply appreciate the work that was created when it’s good without any bias.
 Maybe there never was?
 Based on these points it becomes easier to understand the reviews when you read them today from both groups the professional movie critics and the masses.
 But it has become also a necessity to look for more information and go beyond what you hear and see.